matteoceschia/SuperNEMOValidationTool/README.md

 Last updated July 20, 2018 by Cheryl Patrick

 ## Purpose
-This tool takes a ROOT ntuple file in which branches have a specific naming convention and format, and will produce diagnostic plots of the data in the file.
+This tool takes a ROOT ntuple file in which branches have a specific naming convention and format, and will produce diagnostic plots and statistics of the data in the file.
 The plots are automatically generated if the ntuple has been properly generated (with the correct naming and format).
-The plots will be stored in a subdirectory of the directory that you run from; this directory will be named `plots` followed by the name of the input root file.
+It can also compare to a reference.

 The tool is currently able to:
 - Make one-dimensional histograms of a variable (e.g. total energy in an event, number of tracks in an event)